 Biomaterials Day 2022

-Biomaterials Day 2022 will feature talks from Dr. Rebecca Wachs, Dr. Steve Harrington, Dr. John Clegg, and our keynote speaker, Dr. Michelle Oyen.
-More information will be coming soon!
-Our 2021 speaker bios can be found below.
+We are thrilled to feature talks from Dr. Steve Harrington, Dr. Rebecca Wachs, Dr. John Clegg, and our keynote speaker Dr. Michelle Oyen!
+More information on our 2022 speakers can be found below.